-Our mission is to provide excellence in clinical care, training, education, and research related to the poisoned patient.
+Our mission is to provide outstanding clinical care, education, and research regarding the poisoned patient.

-The University of Illinois Hospital’s toxicolology consultations are seen at the bedside by the Section of Toxicology within the Department of Emergency Medicine.
-The University of Illinois Program in Emergency Medicine has a total of 40 Emergency Medicine Residents in its three-year (1-3) residency program.
+Toxicology consultations at The University of Illinois Hospital and Health Science System are also seen by our fellows at the bedside under the supervision of faculty within the Section of Toxicology of the Department of Emergency Medicine.
+The University of Illinois Program in Emergency Medicine has a total of 40 Emergency Medicine Residents in its three-year residency program.

 The Illinois Poison Center (IPC) was the first poison control center in the United States.
-The center provides poisoning management services to the State of Illinois (approximately 100,000 calls annually).
-Its specialists are among the finest and most experienced in the nation.
-Toxikon physicians provide medical back-up to the Illinois Poison Center.
+The center provides poisoning management services to the State of Illinois (approximately 90,000-100,000 calls annually) with specialists in poison information who are among the finest and most experienced in the nation.
+Physicians at the Toxikon Consortium provide medical back-up to the Illinois Poison Center.

-The Toxikon Consortium is truly a center of excellence for fellowship, resident, and student training.
+The Toxikon Consortium is a center of excellence for fellow, resident, and student training.
 Please visit the rest of our website for more information.

--Steven Aks, DO, FACMT, FACEP, Toxikon and Fellowship Program Director
+-Steven Aks, DO, FACMT, FACEP, Director of Toxikon Consortium